d'Orsay museum view

 Lady with a Turban (Mademoiselle Carlier), 1910

 Florence, 1898 by Lucien Levy-Dhurmer refers to the Italian city, not the lovely countess.
-The red lily is the symbol of the city.
+The red lily is the symbol of the city of Florence.

 Madame Paul Helleu, 1894 by Paul Helleu